 The GRAMMY Museum is a part of L.A.
 LIVE, and the adjacent parking structure has almost 4,000 available parking spaces.
 The Museum does not validate parking.
 Additionally, there are also many smaller, privately owned parking lots minutes away from the Museum.

 While the GRAMMY Museum doesn’t have a restaurant on-site, several family-friendly restaurants are located within L.A.
 LIVE.
-Popular choices include Smashburger, Live Basil Pizza, Lawry’s Carvery, and many more.
+Popular choices include Yard House, Smashburger, Patxi’s Pizza, and more.

 The GRAMMY Museum isn’t huge which means it won’t take families all day to explore it.
 Luckily, the Museum is located near some other fun attractions.
 You can spend some time at L.A.
 LIVE or explore some of the other downtown Los Angeles spots that are family-friendly.
-Click here to read our post “9 Things To Do With Kids in Downtown Los Angeles.”
+Be sure to check out our post “9 Things To Do With Kids in Downtown Los Angeles” for some ideas.